tsgates/arch-wiki-markdown/wiki/Software_RAID_and_LVM.md

 > Boot loader

-This tutorial will use SYSLINUX instead of GRUB2.
-GRUB2 when used in conjunction with GPT requires an additional BIOS Boot Partition.
+This tutorial will use SYSLINUX instead of GRUB.
+GRUB when used in conjunction with GPT requires an additional BIOS Boot Partition.
-Additionally, the 2011.08.19 Arch Linux installer does not support GRUB2.
+Additionally, the 2011.08.19 Arch Linux installer does not support GRUB.

-GRUB2 supports the default style of metadata currently created by mdadm (i.e. 1.2) when combined with an initramfs, which has replaced in Arch Linux with mkinitcpio.
+GRUB supports the default style of metadata currently created by mdadm (i.e. 1.2) when combined with an initramfs, which has replaced in Arch Linux with mkinitcpio.
 SYSLINUX only supports version 1.0, and therefore requires the --metadata=1.0 option.

-Some boot loaders (e.g. GRUB, LILO) will not support any 1.x metadata versions, and instead require the older version, 0.90.
+Some boot loaders (e.g. GRUB Legacy, LILO) will not support any 1.x metadata versions, and instead require the older version, 0.90.
 If you would like to use one of those boot loaders make sure to add the option --metadata=0.90 to the /boot array during RAID installation.

 Installation